pudly/schmopera-hugo/content/articles/idomeneo.md

 My curiosity was piqued for this revival of Opera Atelier's production of _Idomeneo_, first put up in 2008.
 Mozart is on the late end of the 17th- and 18th-century works that are Atelier's focus, making it an interesting test of the tried-and-true aesthetic of Co-Artistic Directors Marshall Pynkoski and Jeannette Lajeunesse Zingg.

 "There's a serious storm brewing," said Pynkoski in his pre-show audience address, "and I predict major turbulence ahead."
 He was referring to the the storm that the sea god Neptune churns up, hurling Idomeneo and his sailors onto the shores of Crete.
-But there was turbulence too, as this production resounded in the Ed Mirvish Theatre.
+But there was turbulence too, as this production resounded into the Ed Mirvish Theatre.

+The singing was what grounded

 *
 * painted backdrop, 2 benches stage right and left - classic Atelier set